JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Our_Future_Task.md

 >
 > A godless humanitarianism is, humanly speaking, a noble gesture, but true religion is the only power which can lastingly increase the responsiveness of one social group to the needs and sufferings of other groups.
 >
 > Religion must not become organically involved in the secular work of social reconstruction and economic reorganization.
-But it must actively keep pace with all these advances in civilization by making clear-cut and vigorous restatements of its moral mandates and spiritual precepts, its progressive philosophy of human living and transcendent survival. ([UB 99:1.1-6](/en/The_Urantia_Book/99#p1_1))
+But it must actively keep pace with all these advances in civilization by making clear-cut and vigorous restatements of its moral mandates and spiritual precepts, its progressive philosophy of human living and transcendent survival. (<a id="a45_356"></a>[UB 99:1.1-6](/en/The_Urantia_Book/99#p1_1))

-> Only the real religion of personal spiritual experience can function helpfully and creatively in the present crisis of civilization. ([UB 99:2.1](/en/The_Urantia_Book/99#p2_1))
+> Only the real religion of personal spiritual experience can function helpfully and creatively in the present crisis of civilization. (<a id="a47_136"></a>[UB 99:2.1](/en/The_Urantia_Book/99#p2_1))

-> Religionists must function in society, in industry, and in politics as individuals, not as groups, parties, or institutions. ([UB 99:2.3](/en/The_Urantia_Book/99#p2_3))
+> Religionists must function in society, in industry, and in politics as individuals, not as groups, parties, or institutions. (<a id="a49_128"></a>[UB 99:2.3](/en/The_Urantia_Book/99#p2_3))

 > Religionists are of no more value in the tasks of social reconstruction than nonreligionists except in so far as their religion has conferred upon them enhanced cosmic foresight and endowed them with that superior social wisdom which is born of the sincere desire to love God supremely and to love every man as a brother in the heavenly kingdom.
-An ideal social order is that in which every man loves his neighbor as he loves himself. ([UB 99:2.4](/en/The_Urantia_Book/99#p2_4))
+An ideal social order is that in which every man loves his neighbor as he loves himself. (<a id="a51_438"></a>[UB 99:2.4](/en/The_Urantia_Book/99#p2_4))

 ## External links